The Big Three (English band)

-The Big Three were a Merseybeat group from Liverpool.
-They are best known for their 1963 recording of "Some Other Guy" and their close connection to the Beatles.
+The Big Three were a Merseybeat musical group from Liverpool, England.
+They are best known for their 1963 recording of "Some Other Guy" and their close connection to The Beatles.

 Career

-The Big Three evolved from a group called Cass and the Cassanovas, formed in May 1959 by Brian Casser as a trio comprising Casser (rhythm guitar, lead vocals), Adrian Barber (lead guitar, vocals), and Brian J. Hudson (drums) (born Brian James Hudson, 21 April 1938, Cleveland, North Yorkshire).
+The Big Three evolved from a group called Cass and the Cassanovas, formed in May 1959 by Brian Cassar as a trio comprising Cassar (rhythm guitar, lead vocals), Adrian Barber (lead guitar, vocals), and Brian J. Hudson (drums) (born Brian James Hudson, 21 April 1938, Cleveland, North Yorkshire).
 The original line-up played at St George's Hall, Liverpool, on Friday, 15 May 1959.
 Johnny Hutchinson (born 18 July 1940) replaced Hudson in July 1959.
 In need of a bass guitarist, Hutchinson brought in Johnny Gustafson in December.
 At that time, Gustafson did not have a proper bass guitar, so Barber converted an acoustic for him.
 Gustafson's first gig was at The Tower Ballroom, New Brighton, on 31 December 1959.

-In May 1960, the band auditioned for Larry Parnes at the Wyvern Social Club, Seel Street, Liverpool, with a number of other bands including The Silver Beetles.
-Hutchinson sat in with the band when their drummer Tommy Moore (born Thomas Henry Moore, in 1931, Liverpool died in 1981) failed to turn up.
-In December 1960, Casser left the group and moved to London, reducing them to a trio again, and the band re-emerged in January 1961 as The Big Three.
+In May 1960, the band auditioned for Larry Parnes at the Wyvern Social Club, Seel Street, Liverpool, with a number of other bands including The Silver Beetles (one of The Beatles' earlier names).
+Hutchinson sat in with the band when their drummer Tommy Moore failed to turn up.
+In December 1960, Cassar left the group and moved to London, reducing them to a trio again, and the band re-emerged in January 1961 as The Big Three.
 Despite being a three-piece they were known as "one of the loudest, most aggressive and visually appealing acts".

 Brian Epstein signed them to his agency and sent them over to Hamburg's Star-Club.
-It was during that trip in July 1962 that Brian Griffiths (born 27 August 1943, Liverpool) joined the group, and the best-known line-up of the Big Three was established.
-Barber would subsequently emigrate to the United States, where he would later become known as an in-house recording engineer and producer at Atlantic Records, where he produced the Allman Brothers Band's debut album in 1969.
+During that trip in July 1962 Brian Griffiths (born 27 August 1943, Liverpool) joined the group, and the best-known line-up of the Big Three was established.
+Barber later emigrated to the United States, where he became known as an in-house recording engineer and producer at Atlantic Records, where he produced the Allman Brothers Band's debut album in 1969.

-Epstein arranged for them to audition for Decca Records, for which audition they recorded "Some Other Guy".
-The song was a minor chart hit, and later it became a standard in the Merseybeat scene.
+Epstein arranged for them to audition for Decca Records, for which they recorded "Some Other Guy", which became a minor chart hit, and later a standard in the Merseybeat scene.

 The Big Three and Epstein terminated their partnership in July 1963.
 Gustafson and Griffiths quit in November 1963, and with drummer Ian Broad from Rory Storm and the Hurricanes formed the Seniors and left for Germany.
 Hutchinson replaced them with Faron Ruffley (born William Faron Ruffley, 8 January 1942, Walton, Liverpool) and Paddy Chambers (born Patrick John Chambers, 3 April 1944, Liverpool, died 18 September 2000) from Faron's Flamingos.